mareasperez/mareasperez/README.md

 #### 🎓 Academic Background

-I hold a degree in Telematics Engineering from UNAN-Leon and I’m preparing for the Amazon Cloud Practitioner certification.
+I hold a degree in Telematics Engineering from UNAN Leon and I’m preparing for the Amazon Cloud Practitioner certification.

 #### 🌍 Personal Interests